List of terms used for Germans: Ted

 "Ted", and "Teds", from Tedeschi, the Italian word for Germans, became the term used by Allied soldiers during the Italian campaign of World War II.

 Teuton (poetic)

 In a more poetical sense Germans can be referred to as Teutons.
 The usage of the word in this term has been observed in English since 1833.
-The word originated via an ancient Germanic tribe, the Teutons and was (see also Teutonic and the Teutonic Order).
+The word originated via an ancient Germanic tribe, the Teutons (see also Teutonic and the Teutonic Order).

 Boche (pejorative)

 Pronounced [boʃ], boche is a derisive term used by the Allies during World War I, often collectively ("the Boche" meaning "the Germans").
 It is a shortened form of the French slang portmanteau alboche, itself derived from Allemand ("German") and caboche ("head" or "cabbage").
 The alternative spellings "Bosch" or "Bosche" are sometimes found.
 According to a 1916 article in the New York Times magazine Current History, the origin is as follows:

 Squarehead (pejorative)

 "Squarehead", a generic derogatory term for people from Germany and Scandinavia; Commonly used for Germans during the First and Second World War, but found in a collection of slang from 1906 relating particularly to German military style.

 The term Boxhead, commonly used after World War II within the British Armed Forces in the former West Germany is derived from this.